microsoft/o365-moodle/local/o365docs/setup.md

 - Users who do not yet have a Moodle account can simply follow the normal OpenID Connect login process (see: [OpenID Connect Authentication Usage](#openid-connect-authentication-plugin).
 If a Moodle account is not found for a user logging in with OpenID Connect, an account will be created for them.
 - You can migrate existing Moodle users to Azure AD login by following the steps below:
-  1. Ensure the user you want to migrate has the "auth/oidc:manageconnection" capability.
+  1. Ensure the user you want to migrate has the "auth/oidc:manageconnection" or "auth/oidc:manageconnectionconnect" capability.
 Regular users do not have this capability by default.
   2. Ensure the Microsoft block has been added to a page in Moodle (for example, the Moodle dashboard).
   3. Log in as the user to be migrated, visit a page that has the Microsoft block visible.
   4. Click the **Connect to Office 365** link in the Microsoft block.